mmattel/EET-Solmate/README.md

 **IMPORTANT**: You need one Python script configured per solmate installed (if you have more than one).

 **IMPORTANT**: For the time being, you can only send data to MQTT but not recieve data like to configure SolMate.

+**IMPORTANT**: Compared to the [solmate SDK](https://github.com/eet-energy/solmate-sdk), the code provided has tons of [error handling](#error-handling) that will make the script run continuosly even if "strange" stuff occurs.

 ## solmate.py